 In 2001 the Kuraray Group implemented its G-21 five-year medium-term business plan.
 This plan sets forth five conditions for business growth.
 The first four are maintaining international competitiveness; concern for the global environment, which includes not only environmental conservation activities, but also reduction of the environmental impact of our manufacturing operations, products, and materials procurement; employment of electronic information technology and participation in the new growth fields it has created; and maximizing synergies within the group through shared values and strategies.
 The fifth is an awareness that a balanced concern for all our stakeholders is necessary.
 By meeting these five conditions, Kuraray is becoming an eco-friendly company with unique technology.
-This fundamental policy calls for expanding businesses in which we are internationally competitive, businesses that enhance the Company's global survivability.
+This fundamental policy calls for expanding businesses in which we are internationally competitive, businesses that contribute to the protection and improvement of the environment, and businesses that enhance the Company's global survivability.